 Your Favorite Store May Never Come To The Outlets

-There are certain stores that Americans have grown accustom to seeing at outlet malls.
-Many companies such as Coach, Ralph Lauren, Adidas, Nike, and others have had a strong existence in outlet malls for many years.
+There are certain stores that Americans have grown accustomed to seeing at outlet malls.
+Many companies such as Coach, Tommy Hilfiger, The Gap, Ralph Lauren, Adidas, Nike, and others have had a strong existence in outlet malls for many years.

 But, other stores have found it hard to break into the outlet arena.
 And, some stores and brands may never make an appearance at the outlet malls.